Beauty pageant: Major beauty pageants

-The term "beauty pageant" refers largely to contests for women.
 Major international contests for women include the yearly Miss World competition (founded by Eric Morley in 1951), Miss Universe (founded in 1952), Miss International (founded in 1960), and Miss Earth (founded in 2001 with environmental awareness as its concern).
-These are considered the Big 4 pageants, the four largest and most famous international beauty contests for single or unmarried women.
+These four are considered the biggest and most well known pageants, the four largest and most famous international beauty contests for single or unmarried women (except Miss Universe).

-Big Four international beauty pageants
+Big Four International Beauty Pageants

 Big Four dethronements and resignations

-Dethronements and resignations are rare for the Big Four pageant winners, but when it does, it creates media attention.
+Dethronements and resignations are rare for the Big Four pageant winners, but when it does occur, it creates media attention.

-The Miss World pageant has experienced 3 cases of dethronement or resignation instances:
+The Miss World pageant has had 3 cases of dethronement or resignation instances: